esarks/SkylerThomas2/10_chapter-08-dig-deeper-secular.md

 Digging deeper means going back to bedrock truth—not our opinions, not our feelings, but what reality reveals about who we are.
 That's the treasure buried in the field.

-**5. Surface Religion vs. Deep Transformation**
+### 5. Surface Religion vs. Deep Transformation

 Jesus had no patience for surface religion.
 He called out the religious leaders repeatedly for their performance—they looked good on the outside, rotten inside.

-> "Woe to you, teachers of the law and Pharisees, you hypocrites!
-You clean the outside of the cup and dish, but inside they are full of greed and self-indulgence.
-Blind Pharisee!
-First clean the inside of the cup and dish, and then the outside also will be clean."
+> "What sorrow awaits you teachers of religious law and you Pharisees.
+Hypocrites!
+For you are so careful to clean the outside of the cup and the dish, but inside you are filthy—full of greed and self-indulgence!
+You blind Pharisee!
+First wash the inside of the cup and the dish, and then the outside will become clean, too."
 >
-> — Matthew 23:25-26 (The Message)
+> — Matthew 23:25-26 (NLT)

 Surface religion focuses on the outside: behavior, appearance, performance.
 It's about looking good to others.